 King Saul, in his pride and desperation to satisfy “his people” lost his anointing, his kingdom and his favor with God.
 King Nebuchadnezzar was reduced to a wild man, howling in the woods when God took His hand off of him.
 King David pleaded with abject desperation for God not to leave Him as he repented for his misdeeds.
 God will, even today, withdraw His Spirit from the heart of the disobedient because He cannot dwell in an unclean temple.

 Real parenting is hard on the PARENT.
-The saying, “This is going to hurt you more than it hurts me,” is the living truth for anyone who is determined to be the best for you and bring the best out of you.
+The saying, “This is going to hurt me more than it hurts you,” is the living truth for anyone who is determined to be the best for you and bring the best out of you.
 AND THIS IS WHY it seems so much easier to surrender to modern parenting.

 But what does it really cost you to be a modern parent?
 You pay the price of losing your HERITAGE…your LEGACY…your CREDIBILITY as a LEADER.